 Content available exclusively for subscribers

 A reason the pass was incomplete was a big hit by Falcons safety Xavier Watts.
 The area was very congested.
-One reason for that is that Adanoi Mitchell ran in route in the same area as Metchee.
-It was like Times Square in the that part of the field with all the foot traffic.
+One reason for that is that WR Adanoi Mitchell ran in route in the same area as Metchee.
+It was like Times Square in that part of the field with all the foot traffic.

 And Metchie had a bad drop on a crossing route.

-I’m not sure I’ve ever seen a team trade for two receivers in the middle of the season, and put them both in the starting lineup so fast.
+I’m not sure I’ve ever seen a team trade for two receivers in the middle of the season and put them both in the starting lineup so fast.

 We have seen a team add one receiver in-season and do this, but two?